mariorecinos/tdd_intro/ci_cd_intro_github_actions.md

 * It triggers on every pull request to the main branch.
 * It sets up a Python environment, installs project dependencies, and runs the tests.

+2. Commit and Push to Trigger CI/CD

+* Commit the .github/workflows/main.yml file to your repository.
+* Push the changes to your GitHub repository's testing branch.